metabase/metabase/docs/users-guide/models.md

 What this means is that, in order for Metabase to cache models in your database, the connection credentials you use to connect Metabase to your data warehouse need to have privileges to either:

 - Create and manage schemas in that database.
 - Manage the specific schema (found in that info tooltip) that Metabase will use to store results.
-This option will require you to create the schema manually in your database using different credentials, then giving the account you use to connect to your database privileges to manage that schema.
+This option will require you to 1) create the schema manually in your database using different credentials, then 2) give the account you use to connect to your database privileges to manage that schema.
 Make sure that you name the schema exactly as the tooltip in Metabase suggests.

 #### 2. Enable model caching in your Metabase